Skip to main content

 A Disclaimer

-It is common to read these grooming behavior signs and identify people who do some of these things, but that doesn’t automatically make them a perpetrator.
+It is common to read about these grooming behaviors and identify people who do some of these things, but that doesn’t automatically make them a perpetrator.
 The goal of talking and being informed about these grooming behaviors is to strengthen your intuition and help you be on alert.

 With that said, if you ever see these behaviors and feel like something is wrong, you can use a strategy we call “confronting with kindness” to help protect your child.
 Confronting with kindness includes only two steps: